 This year we are avoiding the two-day return drive to the far north, as we have another good site for Egyptian Plover on the White Volta near Mole, saving us much travel time.
 We have instead added a day to Mole.

-Our tour this year again visits the large forest block at Ankasa in the far west, on the border with Ivory Coast, with a new forest site at Nsuta en route promising additional exciting species including perhaps White-crested Tiger-Heron, Spot-breasted Ibis, and African Piculet.
-Camping is no longer required, and we will use simple hotels at both sites.
-Targets there include Hartlaub's Duck, Congo Serpent Eagle, Shining-blue and White-bellied kingfishers, Cassin's and Black spinetails, Rufous-sided Broadbill, as well as Forest Robin, Yellow-bearded Greenbul, and three species of bristlebill.
+Our tour this year again visits the large forest block at Ankasa in the far west, on the border with Ivory Coast, with the forest site at Nsuta en route still worth a visit.
+Ankasa can give additional exciting species including perhaps Hartlaub’s Duck, White-crested Tiger-Heron, Spot-breasted Ibis, and Blue-moustached Bee-eater.
+Ankasa now has a very nice lodge run by our ground agents, and it makes a fine base for our time here, being right by the forest.
+Other targets there include Congo Serpent Eagle, Shining-blue and White-bellied kingfishers, Cassin's and Black spinetails, Rufous-sided Broadbill, as well as Forest Robin, Yellow-bearded Greenbul, and three species of bristlebill.
 En route out we can expect both Mouse-colored and Reichenbach's sunbirds and maybe Orange Weaver.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.